gh-unit/gh-unit/README.md

 ### Create the Tests target

-This will open up your NameProject.xcodeproj file and create a Tests target, scheme, and a sample test file.
+This will edit your NameProject.xcodeproj file and create a Tests target, scheme, and a sample test file.

 ```
 ghunit -n NameProject